 On April 6, 1890 the Fort Worth Gazette was of the opinion that with the election earlier that week of progressive candidate William Smartt Pendleton as mayor, Fort Worth should build a “fine city hall”:

 Fort Worth would indeed build its fine city hall in 1893.
 But the honorable William S. Pendleton would not be around to occupy that city hall as mayor.
 Or even to walk past it as a resident of Fort Worth.
-Seems that Hizzoner was a little too progressive.
+Seems that the progressive Hizzoner was a little too progressive.

 You see, there was this woman . . .